Meeting Time: January 31, 2023 at 5:00pm PST

 • Default_avatar

-Amy Gardner over 1 year ago
+Amy Gardner almost 2 years ago

 Please support the SacPD using grant money to purchase the Rook for their use.
 The Rook provides officer and public safety while protecting law enforcement, in this case our SacPD officers, from gunfire.
 While the Rook has been used when requested from the Sheriff's office, the delay in being able to use the Rook can be costly for human life, including those committing the crimes, innocent bystanders and police officers.